jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1.md

 ## Beneficence cannot be extorted by force, but justice can

-1 Only beneficent actions from proper motives seem to require reward because only such actions:
+{{< s v="1" >}} Only beneficent actions from proper motives seem to require reward because only such actions:
 - are the approved objects of gratitude, or
 - excite the observer's sympathetic gratitude.

-2 Only hurtful actions from improper motives seem to deserve punishment because only such actions:
+{{< s v="2" >}} Only hurtful actions from improper motives seem to deserve punishment because only such actions:
 - are the approved objects of resentment, or
 - excite the observer's sympathetic resentment.

-3 Beneficence is always free.
+{{< s v="3" >}} Beneficence is always free.
 It cannot be extorted by force.
 A lack of beneficence might be disliked or resented, but it is not punished because it does not create a new evil.

 <!-- Its mere lack exposes to no punishment because the mere lack of beneficence . -->
 <!--  expected good.
 It might justly excite  and disapprobation.